mikjo/bigitr/README.md

 as specific configuration.
 The main use for post hooks is arbitrary notification.

+### Tool configuration ###

+Bigitr intentionally honors Git and CVS configuration.
+That is, it is intended to be used with appropriate `.gitconfig` and `.cvsrc` files in place.
+Git configuration should include at least appropriate configuration of `user.name` and `user.email`.
+Bigitr invokes `cvs diff` without format arguments, assuming that you will have chosen configuration for your preferred diff format.
+An appropriate .cvsrc might include lines such as:

+    diff -uN
+    update -Pd

+Bigitr does not handle authentication; it assumes that Git and CVS are set up already authenticated.
+You will have to run `cvs login` before running Bigitr if your configuration requires CVS login authentication.

 Requirements
 ============

 Bigitr depends on precise behavior of Git and CVS, and on the "-i" option to sed.
-The behavior of this tool should be validated after ANY update to any of the programs which it calls: git, cvs, and sed, as well as after any other update that might affect them (libraries, system language configuration, etc.).
+The behavior of this tool should be validated after *any* update to any of the programs which it calls: git, cvs, and sed, as well as after any other update that might affect them (libraries, system language configuration, etc.).
 A test suite is provided to help validate this behavior.
 If you discover failures not exposed by the test suite, please augment the test suite.
 In particular, additional functional tests or story tests would be appropriate.
+To run all the tests, invoke the command `make alltests` and confirm that all the tests complete successfully.

 This tool automates only (part of) the **process** of synchronization between Git and CVS branches.
 It does not automate any **monitoring** of the results.  *Do not relax monitoring because you are using it.*